henischer/Master-s-thesis/README.md

 **"Investigating transcriptional  of divergent CTCF orthologs using RNA-seqencing"**

-R scripts to analyze RNA-seqencing data after preprocessing using the Pigx pipeline
+R scripts to analyze RNA-seqencing data after preprocessing using the Pigx pipeline.